 The industry recognises that even greater effort is needed based on leadership, systems, people, culture and behaviour working in unison and backed by robust regulation.

-Just as the industry has integrated safety and health issues across varied operations, it seeks an integrated approach from governments to support a growing, diverse and increasingly mobile labour force.
+Just as the industry has integrated safety and health issues across varied operations, it seeks an integrated approach from governments to support a growing, diverse and mobile workforce.

 The MCA continues to advocate uniform national occupational health and safety legislation, supported by industry-specific regulation, to bring greater certainty, efficiency and clarity to industry participants.